NHL

 The blockbuster idea: Rangers trade No. 5, No. 26 and Braden Schneider to San Jose for No. 2 overall

-NHL Draft Lottery luck shined on the San Jose Sharks again as they won the league's second lottery drawing, moving them from the No. 9 overall pick to the No. 2 overall pick.
+Lottery luck shone on the San Jose Sharks again as they won the league's second lottery drawing, moving them from the No. 9 overall pick to No. 2.

-It is the third year in a row the Sharks will pick in the top-two, and puts them in a pretty great position to either add another star level player to a rapidly improving young core, or perhaps make a blockbuster trade to add even more assets into the organization.
+It is the third year in a row the Sharks will pick in the top two, which puts them in a great position to either add another star-level player to a rapidly improving young core or perhaps make a blockbuster trade to add even more assets.

 But there could be some big trade value to be had, especially if you can find a team desperate enough to make a big move up.